ARPA-SIMC/arkimet/doc/ds-simple.md

 The only query optimization it supports is when querying by a restricted date-time range.

+Because of the lack of a detailed index, `simple` dataset cannot efficiently detect duplicate data on import, therefore that feature is not implemented.

 ## Dataset layout

 At the root of the dataset there is a `MANIFEST` file that lists the segments